juliocnog/cloud-on-k8s/CONTRIBUTING.md

-# How to Contribute to Elastic Cloud on Kubernetes
+# How to Contribute to Elastic Cloud on Kubernetes x:

 Thank you for your interest in contributing to Elastic Cloud on Kubernetes!
 The goal of this document is to provide a high-level overview on how you can get involved.